microsoft/vsts-extension-integer-control/details.md

        "Plan and Track"
     ],

-[Learn more](https://github.com/Microsoft/vsts-extension-integer-control/blob/master/README.md) about how to customize the integer control directly on XML.
+[Learn more](https://learn.microsoft.com/en-us/azure/devops/extend/develop/configure-workitemform-extensions) about how to customize the integer control for an XML based work item process.

 # Source code